Edward Livingston Papers 1683-1877 (mostly 1764-1836)

 The Delafield Family Papers and the Edward Livingston Papers, originally housed at Montgomery Place, Annandale-on-Hudson, N.Y., were given to the Princeton University Library in 1986 by Mr. J. Dennis Delafield (Class of 1957) and Professor Penelope D. Johnston.

-The Edward Livingston Papers and the Delafield Family Papers were acquired by the Department of Rare Books and Special Collections, Princeton University, as one large gift by the Delafield family in the Spring of 1986.
+The Edward Livingston Papers and the Delafield Family Papers were acquired by the Special Collections, Princeton University, as one large gift by the Delafield family in the Spring of 1986.
 Prior to the donation, certain items were removed and kept by Historic Hudson Valley (HHV) of Tarrytown, New York, for research purposes connected with Montgomery Place, the historic home of the Livingston and Delafield families.
 The following items are extracted from a list compiled by Jaquetta Haley, Director of Research for HHV, 3/23/86.
-Items on loan and/or duplicated for our collection are identified as such.
+Items duplicated for our collection are identified as such.

 List of Items Housed at Historic Hudson Valley